DLanzante/diversified/README.md

 1. Mis-User Story for A):
    As a person with autism, I want to be able to post content, but the process and interactions are too difficult or inaccessible, and I face overwhelming negative feedback that discourages me from sharing my ideas and feelings.

-2. Mis-User Story for B):
+2. Mis-User Story for B): As a neuro-divergent individual, I want to engage with posts in communities I’m interested in, but the content is difficult to access, the discussions are not inclusive, and I feel isolated and unsafe when sharing my thoughts.

-3. Mis-User Story for C):
+3. Mis-User Story for C): As a malicious user i want to be able to post bad about other people and make sure that this information is not spread and make sure that neuro-divergent individuals don't get the proper chances they deserve.

-4. Mis-User Story for D):
+4. Mis-User Story for D): As an admin I want to be able to have full power to take out other people's posts and accounts without the approval from other admins.

 5. Mis-User Story for E):

 #### Mitigating Criteria

 Requirmenets you put in a system to prevent mis-user stories

-1. Mitigation for A):
+1. Mitigation for A): The absolute best mitigating criteria is going to include but is not limited to improved accessibility features, content moderation and anti-bullying training and policy acknowledgment, clear communication and user support, as well as content reviews and a community of empowerment!
+This site is also going to be including educatuon resources and awareness pages.

 2. Mitigation for B):

 3. Mitigation for C):

 4. Mitigation for D):

 5. Mitigation for E):

 ### Diagrams